bouda1/bbdo-tool/README.md

 *Warnings*.
 * All the BBDO are not yet implemented in bbdo-tool, so you can have incomplete results.
-* At the moment, if the BBDO contains compressed events, they are not read.
-This will arrive very soon.
+* This software works with all bbdo files, compressed and not compressed.